SuperTapood/RustyDolphin/README.md

 - [ ] use c strings instead of std strings
 - [ ] figure out stuff for MAC Addresses (manufacturers and stuff)
+- [ ] remove the define warnings and deal with the consequences
 - [ ] maybe make a base class for all type of parsers to make stuff simple
 - [ ] ifdef debug tostrings and jsonifys and make them const?
 - [ ] pass refrences to strings?